Pain in the front of the knee: causes and effective solutions

 1. Pain on the stairs

-pain in the front of the knee when going up or down stairs is typical of a patellofemoral problem.
+Pain in the front of the knee when going up or down stairs is typical of a patellofemoral problem.

 1. Pain when sitting